Plotting a bearing on a map using a round lensatic compass

 Using a protractor aligned with either True or Grid North (depending on what the magnetic declination you are given is referenced to), make a mark on the map at the desired value.
 Then use a straight edge to draw and label the Magnetic North Reference line.

-Step by step procedure for plotting with a straight edged lensatic compass
+Step by step procedure for plotting with a round lensatic compass

 Orient the map with Magnetic North